Friendshao/Friendshao.github.io/docs/meetings.md

 capability in scientifically sound presentations, even to develop close collaborations via inspiring discussions.

-Since October 16, 2018, our group meetings take place in the **meeting room on the 2nd floor at KIAA**.
-To avoid conflicts with students' classes, the time is fixed to **Tuesdays 19:00—21:00**.

 <p style="border:3px; border-style:dashed; border-color:#AAAAAB; padding: 1em;">

+Since October 16, 2018, our group meetings take place in the <b>meeting room on the 2nd floor at KIAA</b>.
+To avoid conflicts with students' classes, the time is fixed to <b>Tuesdays 19:00—21:00</b>.

+<br><br>

 <font size="+1"><b>The Format</b></font>

 <br><br>